appdotnet/adn-comments/README.md

 ## Contibuting

-If you would like to contribute to the project, or host it your self here is the guide to getting it up an running.
+If you would like to contribute to the project (or host it yourself) here is the guide to getting it up an running.

 **You are going to need a few things.**